 Advisory Committee, MUSIC FESTIVAL Argerich’ s Meeting Point in Beppu

-Mischa Maisky has the distinction of being the only cellist in the world to have studied with both Mstislav Rostropovich and Gregor Piatigorsky.
+Mischa Maisky was born in Latvia, educated in Russia, then immigrated to Israel.
+He has the distinction of being the only cellist in the world to have studied with both Mstislav Rostropovich and Gregor Piatigorsky.

-Maisky considers himself a citizen of the world: “I’m playing an Italian cello, with Austrian and German strings, French and German bows, my eldest daughter was born in France, my eldest son in Belgium, the second one in Italy and the third one in Switzerland, and now I have six children.
+Maisky considers himself a citizen of the world: “I’m playing an Italian cello, with Austrian and German strings, French and German bows, My six children were born in four different countries.
 I’m driving an American car, wear a Swiss watch, an Indian necklace and I feel at home everywhere people appreciate and enjoy classical music.”

 Maisky plays a 1720 Montagnana cello presented by a philanthropist when he made his debut at Carnegie Hall in New York in 1973.